Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Results

-In Fig.~\ref{fig:cal-qual-1}, we present the ratio of \rockstar's best fit with respect to the mean of the abundance of halos extracted from the simulations at $z=0$.
+In Fig.~\ref{fig:hmf-mc}, we present the HMF for \rockstar\ halos and the prediction of the respective best fit from the \piccolo\ simulations at $z=0$.
 The vertical dotted line represents the cut in mass corresponding to the cut in the minimum number of $300$ particles for the $C0$ runs.
+Figure~\ref{fig:cal-qual-1} presents the ratio of \rockstar best-fit to the mean abundance of halos extracted from the simulations at $z=\{0.0, 0.5, 1.0, 2.0\}$.
+As in Fig.~\ref{fig:hmf-mc}, the vertical dotted line represents the cut in mass corresponding to the cut in the minimum number of $300$ particles for the $C0$ runs.
 The regions in grey represent the relative 1 percent and 2.5 percent regions.
-For the sake of illustration, we present the Poisson error bars corresponding to the $C0$ and $C3$ (our cosmology with fewer halos) -- the former counts with $10$ realizations while the latter $2$.
+For the sake of illustration, we present the Poisson error bars corresponding to the $C0$ and $C3$ (our cosmology with fewer halos) -- the former counts with ten realisations while the latter counts with two.

-Quite remarkably, our model presents a percent-level agreement with the simulations over the entire mass and redshift ranges considered in the calibration.
-This result demonstrates that our model HMF is capable of accurately describe the cosmology-dependence of the deviations from universality, for a given set of simulations and for a given choice of the halo finder.
-In Appendix~\ref{sec:App-quality}, we present further tests on the robustness of our calibration as a function of redshift.
+Quite remarkably, our model shows a percent-level agreement with the simulations over the entire mass and redshift ranges considered in the calibration despite the much larger difference between the cosmological models presented in Fig.~\ref{fig:hmf-mc}.
+This result demonstrates that our model HMF is capable of accurately describing the cosmology dependence of the deviations from universality, for a given set of simulations and for a given choice of the halo finder.
+In Appendix~\ref{sec:App-quality}, we present further tests of the robustness of our calibration as a function of redshift.